sare84/weekly-report-gen/README.md

 ## Todo

-- Check the path to the new file -> create it if not there!
 - Possibility to localize the app
 - Config the days
-- Setup path for the templates

 ## Versions

+### 0.0.3

+- Check the path to the new file -> create it if not there!
+- Outputpath can be changed in the config.json

 ### 0.0.2